Move over, Croatia. Albania should be on every traveler’s list for beaches nestled into a rugged Ionian coastline, but without the crowds—for now.

 - Public transportation: If you’re willing to cut some excursions out, these destinations are easily connected by public transportation or you can use tours to do longer day trips.

-- Currency: Albania’s national currency is the Lek, but most places accept credit cards.
+- Currency: Albania’s national currency is the Lek.
+Carry some cash, but most places accept credit cards.

 Ask a question